TicketsBot/docs/src/setup/panels.md

 - You may make use of placeholders in your welcome message.
 You can view a list of placeholders [here](./placeholders.md).

-- You may also use discord message formatting to include links to channels, emojis, roles, or usernames in your welcome message.
-First, you will need to have discord developer mode turned on - in your personal discord account settings > advanced > discord developer mode.
-Second, you can right click any channel name, username, message, etc and choose `Copy ID`.
-Third, use the `structure` section of [discord's messge formatting chart](https://discord.com/developers/docs/reference#message-formatting) to include it in your welcome message.
+- You may also use discord message formatting to include links to channels, emojis, roles, or usernames in your welcome message. **First**, you will need to have discord developer mode turned on - in your personal discord account settings > advanced > discord developer mode. **Second**, you can right click any channel name, username, message, etc and choose `Copy ID`.  **Third**, use the `structure` section of [discord's messge formatting chart](https://discord.com/developers/docs/reference#message-formatting) to include it in your welcome message.

 ### Naming Scheme
 This toggle can be used to change the naming scheme of the ticket channels.
-If it's left on green, it will use the naming scheme set in the Settings portion of the Dashboard.
+If it's left on green, it will use the naming scheme set in the `Settings` portion of the Dashboard.
 If it's flipped to grey, you can setup a custom scheme.

 You may make use of some placeholders in your custom naming scheme.
 You can view a list of placeholders [here](./placeholders.md#custom-naming-scheme-placeholders).